The story of a faulty benchmark

 That seemed wrong to me - Go compiles to native code.
 Java, ultimately, does too, but compilation happens at runtime, which is an overhead that Go doesn’t have, so in principle Go should be faster.

-I took a look at Go implementation.
+Go implementation.
 I’m not an expert in implementing reverse-complement algorithm but I immediately noticed that the code does a lot of unnecessary memory allocations and copying.

-I looked at Java implementation and what do you know: it’s implemented more efficiently, without unnecessary memory allocations and copying.
+Java implementation and what do you know: it’s implemented more efficiently, without unnecessary memory allocations and copying.
 Plus it parallelizes the computation.

 The result?
 On my Mac Pro I got about 20% speedup.